 The Chinese New Year

-In China each year is marked by an animal, 2023 is the year of the Rabbit.
+In China each year is marked by an animal, 2024 is the year of the dragon.

 According to an ancient legend, every year a terrible monster, the Nian, came out of his cave to eat the men, the only defense was to scare him with loud noises, songs, sounds, fireworks.
 The Nian also had the terror of the red color and this is the reason why even today in China the red color is the color of New Year and prosperity.